dinuxbg/helium_meteo/README.md

 Data is received from the Helium network by the provided simple ![integration server](integration/README.md) implementation.
 A cheap ARM single-board computer is usually sufficient to run it at home.

-See below an overview of the software architecture below.
+See below an overview of the software architecture.
 This project provides the components colored in red:

 ![](images/software-arch.png)